-- The youth is participating in comprehensive life-skills training that includes housing issues, budgeting, and independent living. - Youth with ongoing disabilities have applied for Supplemental Security Income (SSI). - The youth has completed training on tenancy, budgeting, fair market rents, utilities, and independent living skills. - Application for Section 8 subsidized housing has been submitted (or independent housing achieved by 21). - The youth has linkages to ongoing systems of care depending on behavioral health needs. - The youth has a plan for permanent housing.
+- The youth is participating in comprehensive life-skills training that includes housing issues, budgeting, and independent living. - Youth with ongoing disabilities have applied for Supplemental Security Income (SSI) and understand the process for applying for adult SSI. - The youth has completed training on tenancy, budgeting, fair market rents, utilities, and independent living skills. - Application for Section 8 subsidized housing has been submitted (or independent housing achieved by 21). - The youth has linkages to ongoing systems of care depending on behavioral health needs. - The youth has a plan for permanent housing.